 You will be greeted with Halo in German and Ciao in Italian.
 The Dolomites were part of the Austro-Hungarian Empire but the border lines were ultimately drawn to take them into Italy.
 Through this melting pot of two traditions the Austrian alpine and Italian dolce vita along with the regions strong Ladin culture, makes this an area unlike any in Italy.
 Many of the towns and villages often have three names – German, Italian and Ladin.
 Makes it interesting when driving around and reading the road signs!

-If you’re after some action, movie worthy vistas and some healthy air in your lungs the Alta Badia region in the Dolomites is the place for your next family holiday.
+If you’re after some action, movie worthy vistas and some healthy air in your lungs the Alta Badia region for your next family adventure in the Italian Dolomites is the place for your next break away.
 Trust me, you won’t regret it.
 We didn’t!

 Have you spent summer in the mountains?
 I’d love to know about your experience.
 If not have I convinced you to go?
 Let me know in the comments box below.